‘General Hospital’ Spoilers: Julian Returns And Alexis Goes Missing – Sam Fears Mom In Danger

 Also, General Hospital spoilers from Soap Central reveal Alexis comes clean but about what?
 Does she admit to Julian she fell off the wagon – or admit to Sam she’s hiding her fugitive father?
 There is also a spoiler from Nancy Lee Grahn’s Facebook that Julexis has a steamy coming soon.
 The actress shared on Facebook about filming a love scene and accidentally exposing herself to ABC executives.

 Grahn made the post a little over a month ago and given General Hospital‘s shooting schedule, that Julexis love scene could be coming any time now, but first Julian needs to redeem himself.
-Some GH viewers maintain that there is no way Julian can explain away what he’s done to Alexis, but die-hard Julexis fans don’t see it that way and have high hopes but first Julian must face the music.
+Some GH viewers maintain that there is no way Julian can explain away what he’s done to Alexis, but die-hard Julexis fans don’t see it that way and have high hopes, but first Julian must face the music.

 Can't wait to see #Julexis love scene!
 Thank you #GH for bringing Julian back! pic.twitter.com/xLjVqIcGIP